-1. Infringement of Article 3(1) of Regulation No 17 of the Council finds that there is infringement of Article 85 or Article 86 of the Treaty, it may by decision require the undertakings or associations of undertakings concerned to bring such infringement to an end'.
-That article, in the applicant's submission, only authorizes the Commission to order the undertakings to bring the infringement to an end.
-The applicant alleges that the Commission did not merely require the BBC to bring the infringement to an end but laid down the precise manner in which that was to be brought about, by requiring it to grant 'compulsory licences of the protected works'.
-The applicant points to other ways in which, it submits, the infringement could have been terminated: ceasing publication of Radio Times, at least in Ireland, selling the magazine as a going concern or offering the weekly listings by auction to the highest bidder.
-It therefore considers that it is for the parties alone to determine how the termination of the infringement, ordered by the Commission, is to be achieved.
+In the alternative, the applicant contests the obligation imposed upon it in Article 2 68 of the decision to permit third parties, on request and on a non-discriminatory basis, to publish its weekly programme listings.
+It claims that the Commission has misused its powers and infringed Article 3(1) of Regulation No 17, which provides: Where the Commission, upon application or upon its own initiative, finds that there is infringement of Article 85 or Article 86 of the Treaty, it may by decision require the undertakings or associations of undertakings concerned to bring such infringement to an end'.
+That article, in the applicant's submission, only authorizes the Commission to order undertakings to bring the infringement to an end.
+The applicant alleges that the Commission did not merely require ITP to bring the infringement to an end but laid down the precise manner in which that was to be brought about, by requiring it to grant 'compulsory licences of the protected works'.
+It stresses that the solution adopted by the Commission thus deprives the holder of an intellectual property right of the very substance of that right, in order to allow third parties to create a completely new market using, in this case, the applicant's programme listings in which copyright subsists.